How to round down in Python

 Advanced techniques for rounding down

-For specialized tasks, you can use advanced tools like numpy.floor() for arrays, decimal.Decimal for precision, or custom functions for unique rounding logic.
+For more specialized tasks, you can use numpy.floor() with arrays, decimal.Decimal for financial precision, or even write your own custom rounding functions.

 Using numpy.floor() for array operations